-The rebounded following two quarterly contractions thanks in part to resilient consumers and businesses, though and higher leave growth vulnerable in the coming months.
+The US economy rebounded following two quarterly contractions thanks in part to resilient consumers and businesses, though inflation and higher interest rates leave growth vulnerable in the coming months.

 Gross domestic product rose at a 2.6 per cent annualised rate in the July to September period after falling for the first two quarters, the Commerce Department’s preliminary estimate showed on Thursday.
 Personal consumption, the biggest part of the economy, climbed at 1.4 per cent, better than forecast but still a slowdown from the prior quarter.